awsdocs/amazon-eks-user-guide/doc_source/getting-started-console.md

 1. For **Role name**, enter a unique name for your role, such as `AmazonEKSFargatePodExecutionRole`, then choose **Create role**\.

-You can now create the Fargate profile, specifying the IAM role that you created\.
+You can now create the Fargate profile, specifying the IAM role that you created\.<a name="create-fargate-profile-console3"></a>

 **To create a Fargate profile for a cluster with the AWS Management Console**